qiboteam/qibocal/doc/source/protocols/ramsey/ramsey.rst

 :math:`T_2` and :math:`\Delta \omega` are determined by fitting the output signal using the formula presented above.

-If the protocols is successful the drive frequency will be updated.
-For updating :math:`T_2` the user is invited to run ``T2 experiment``.
+If the protocols is successful the drive frequency will be updated only if a non-zero detuning is provided. :math:`T_2` is updated only in the case where detuning is 0.

 Requirements
 ^^^^^^^^^^^^